-- 9. The premises shall only operate as a restaurant - (a) in which customers are shown to their table or the customer will select a table themselves, - (b) where the supply of alcohol is by waiter or waitress service only,

-- (c) which provide food in the form of substantial table meals that are prepared on the premises and are served and consumed at the table, - (d) which do not provide any takeaway service of food or drink for immediate consumption off the premises, - (e) where alcohol shall not be sold or supplied, otherwise than for consumption by persons who are seated in the premises and bona fide taking substantial table meals there, and provided always that the consumption of alcohol by such persons is ancillary to taking such meals.
+- 9. Except for a maximum of [X] persons [not exceeding 20% of the premises capacity] the - premises shall only operate as a restaurant - (a) in which customers are shown to their table or the customer will select a table themselves. - (b) where the supply of alcohol is by waiter or waitress service only, - (c) which provide food in the form of substantial table meals that are prepared on the premises and are served and consumed at the table, - (d) which do not provide any takeaway service of food or drink for immediate consumption off the premises, - (e) where alcohol shall not be sold or supplied, otherwise than for consumption by persons who are seated in the premises and bona fide taking substantial table meals there, and provided always that the consumption of alcohol by such persons is ancillary to taking such meals.

 For the purposes of this condition 'Substantial Table Meal' means - a meal such as might be expected to be served as the main midday or main evening meal, or as a main course at either such meal and is eaten by a person seated at a table, or at a counter or other structure which serves the purposes of a table and is not used for the service of refreshments for consumption by persons not seated at a table or structure servicing the purposes of a table.
 Notwithstanding this condition customers are permitted to take from the premises part consumed and resealed bottles of wine supplied ancillary to their meal.

-10. (a) The premises shall install and maintain a comprehensive CCTV system as per the minimum requirements of the Westminster Police Licensing Team.

-(b) All entry and exit points will be covered enabling frontal identification of every person entering in any light condition.

-(c) The CCTV system shall continually record whilst the premises is open for licensable activities and during all times when customers remain on the premises and will include the external area immediately outside the premises entrance.

-(d) All recordings shall be stored for a minimum period of 31 days with date and time stamping.

-(e) Viewing of recordings shall be made available immediately upon the request of Police or authorised officer throughout the entire 31-day period.

-- 11. A staff member from the premises who is conversant with the operation of the CCTV system shall be on the premises at all times when the premises is open.
-This staff member must be able to provide a Police or authorised council officer copies of recent CCTV images or data with the absolute minimum of delay when requested. - 12.
-No noise generated on the premises, or by its associated plant or equipment, shall emanate from the premises nor vibration be transmitted through the structure of the premises which gives rise to a nuisance. - 13.
-There shall be no sales of alcohol for consumption off the premises after 23.00 hours. - 14.
-All sales of alcohol for consumption off the premises shall be in sealed containers only, and shall not be consumed on the premises, except for designated external seating areas. - 15.
-Notices shall be prominently displayed at all exits requesting patrons to respect the needs of local residents and businesses and leave the area quietly. - 16.
-All waste shall be properly presented and placed out for collection no earlier than 30 minutes before the scheduled collection times, except for waste collected within the internal servicing yard. - 17.
-No waste or recyclable materials, including bottles, shall be moved, removed from or placed in outside areas between 23.00 hours and 07.00 hours on the following day.
+- 10. The terrace shall not be used by customers after 23.30 hours Monday to Thursday, 00.00 hours on Friday & Saturday and 22:30 hours on Sunday, except for a maximum of 20 persons leaving temporarily to smoke. - 11.
+CCTV: (a) The premises shall install and maintain a comprehensive CCTV system as - per the minimum requirements of the Westminster Police Licensing Team. - (b) All entry and exit points will be covered enabling frontal identification of every person entering in any light condition. - (c) The CCTV system shall continually record whilst the premises is open for licensable activities and during all times when customers remain on the premises and will include the external area immediately outside the premises entrance. - (d) All recordings shall be stored for a minimum period of 31 days with date and time stamping. - (e) Viewing of recordings shall be made available immediately upon the request of Police or authorised officer throughout the entire 31-day period. - 12.
+A staff member from the premises who is conversant with the operation of the CCTV system shall be on the premises at all times when the premises is open.
+This staff member must be able to provide a Police or authorised council officer copies of recent CCTV images or data with the absolute minimum of delay when requested. - 13.
+No noise generated on the premises, or by its associated plant or equipment, shall emanate from the premises nor vibration be transmitted through the structure of the premises which gives rise to a nuisance. - 14.
+There shall be no sales of alcohol for consumption off the premises after 23.00 hours. - 15.
+All sales of alcohol for consumption off the premises shall be in sealed containers only, and shall not be consumed on the premises.